boraoden/boraoden.github.io/favourite-quotes.md

 >
 -Francis Bacon

-> Isn't it funny how day by day nothing changes, but when we look back everything is different
+> Isn't it funny how day by day nothing changes, but when we look back everything is different.
 >
 -C.S.
 Lewis